Izza11/GLSL-Editor-Processing/README.md

 Instructions to run and test:

-Download the repo as zip to a local directory and unzip the contents.
+1. Download the repo as zip to a local directory and unzip the contents.

+2. Download(https://nodejs.org/en/download/) Node.js if not already installed on your computer.

 ### Build instructions for Shdr
 1. Launching Shdr from command line: